 If you only need some assistance with the filing of documents and don’t need the additional information provided in the kit, the actual steps you take to form a Minnesota limited liability company are pretty simple.
+(These instructions are up-to-date as of July 27, 2020.).
 Here’s what you do:

 1. Check if the LLC name you want is available